prachitgupta/quadrotor_applet/README.md

 3.  **Interact with the simulation:**
     Use the sliders to adjust the initial position (`x0`, `z0`) and attitude (`theta0`) of the quadrotor.
 The plot will update in real-time to show the resulting trajectories for both LQR and Feedback Linearization controllers.

+### Generating Static HTML (Optional)

+If you wish to generate an updated static HTML version of the notebook for local viewing or hosting, follow these steps:

+1. Open `quadrotor_simulation.jl` in Pluto.
+2. From the Pluto UI, go to "Export" and select "Static HTML".
+3. Save the generated `quadrotor_simulation.html` file into the `docs/` directory of this repository.
+This file can then be hosted as a static website (e.g., using GitHub Pages).

 ## Controllers

 ### LQR Controller